pprunty/manim-interactive/README.md

 ```

 > [!CAUTION]
-> Upgrading may affect existing projects.
+> Upgrading may effect existing projects.
 Please use with caution.

 This command: